Explore the raw realities of Appalachia and the Rust Belt through J.D. Vance’s powerful memoir.

 “Today people look at me, at my job and my Ivy League credentials, and assume that I’m some sort of genius, that only a truly extraordinary person could have made it to where I am today.
 With all due respect to those people, I think that theory is a load of bullshit.”

-“That is the real story of my lift, and that is why I wrote this book.
+“That is the real story of my life, and that is why I wrote this book.
 I want people to know what it feels like to nearly give up on yourself and why you might do it.
 I want people to understand what happens in the lives of the poor and the psychological impact that spiritual and material poverty has on their children.
 I want people to understand the American Dream as my family and I encountered it.
 I want people to understand how upward mobility really feels.
 And I want people to understand something I learned only recently: that for those of us lucky enough to live the American Dream, the demons of the life we left behind continue to chase us.”

 “Nearly every person you will read about is deeply flawed.
 Some have tried to murder other people, and a few were successful.
 Some have abused their children, physically or emotionally.
 Many abused (and still abuse) drugs.
 But I love these people, even those to whom I avoid speaking for my own sanity.
 And if I leave you with the impression that there are bad people in my life, then I am sorry, both to you and to the people so portrayed.
 For there are no villains in this story.
 There’s just a ragtag band of hillbillies struggling to find their way – both for their sake and, by the grace of God, for mine.”